 While Margot Robbie is superb as Roman Polanski’s wife Sharon Tate, who she plays as a “ray of light,” she said, to honor the actress tragically slain by Charles Manson’s cult, she has nowhere near the screen time (or the dialogue, as one interlocutor pointed out at the presser) as the two leads.

-Nor does anyone else — Damon Harriman as Manson, Timothy Olyphant, Michael Madsen, and Luke Perry are western actors, Emile Hirsch as Jay Sebring, Al Pacino as a manager (again, one of his scenes hit the cutting room floor), Damian Lewis as Steve McQueen, Rafal Zawierucha as Roman Polanski, Lorenza Izzo as Dalton’s Italian wife, Mike Moh as Bruce Lee, Kurt Russell as a stunt coordinator, and the many characters who appear fleetingly at the Manson family’s Spahn Ranch, including Bruce Dern, Dakota Fanning, Lena Dunham, Margaret Qualley and Scoot McNairy.
+Nor does anyone else — Damon Harriman as Manson, Timothy Olyphant, Scoot McNairy, Michael Madsen, and Luke Perry as western actors, Emile Hirsch as Jay Sebring, Al Pacino as a manager (again, one of his scenes hit the cutting room floor), Damian Lewis as Steve McQueen, Rafal Zawierucha as Roman Polanski, Lorenza Izzo as Dalton’s Italian wife, Mike Moh as Bruce Lee, Kurt Russell as a stunt coordinator, and the many characters who appear fleetingly at the Manson family quarters at the Spahn Ranch, including Bruce Dern, Dakota Fanning, Lena Dunham, Austin Butler and Margaret Qualley.

-Many listed cast don’t appear in the movie at all, including Danny Strong, James Marsden, James Remar, and Tim Roth.
+Many listed cast don’t appear in the movie at all, including Danny Strong, James Marsden (as Burt Reynolds), James Remar, and Tim Roth.
 The film, after all, already has two mega-stars to drive it.

 “Once Upon a Time in Hollywood” premiered in Competition at the 2019 Cannes Film Festival.
 Sony Pictures releases it theatrically on July 26, 2019.